UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 - Screenshots (optional)
 - Anything Else?
 ```
-If everyhting is ok, then you can approve and submit.
+If everything is ok, then you can click on the green button "Review Changes".
+The pop-up window below will appear.
+Enter you comments, select approve and click on the green "Submit Review" button.

 Something needs changes?
-Then click on
+Select "Request changes".
+In the comments area detail the changes you are requesting (a typo, picture update, etc.) then click on the green button "Review Changes".

 <img src="images/pullRequestChanges.jpg" width="60%" length="60%">